Canon 750D vs Sony RX100 IV

 It is notable that the 750D has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 750D and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The 750D was replaced by the Canon 800D, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 750D and RX100 IV can be found, respectively, in the Canon 750D Manual (free pdf) or the online Sony RX100 IV Manual.

 So how do things add up?
 Which of the two cameras – the Canon 750D or the Sony RX100 IV – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.